packfire-archived/books/starter-guide.md

 ####Command Line Interface (Console) Installer

-In the Framework folder ('packfire') that you have cloned from the repository, you can execute Packfire in CLI by calling the packfire command (in Windows, Linux and Mac - we have both the Batch and Shell files).
+After cloning the repository to your working copy, you can execute Packfire in CLI by calling the packfire command (in Windows, Linux and Mac - we have both the Batch and Shell files) that resides in the Framework folder ('packfire').
 To show the help for the CLI, simply run the command:

+**Mac / Linux:**

+    $ cd packfire
+    $ chmod +x packfire.sh
+    $ ./packfire.sh

+**Windows:**

+    > cd packfire
     > packfire

 The help screen will show the commands to run installation of the framework or creation of an application.